enterstudio/K-locus-caller/README.md

 * A FASTA file for each input assembly with the nucleotide sequences matching the closest K-locus
 * A table summarising the results for all input assemblies

-Character codes indicate problems with the K-locus match:
+Character codes in the output indicate problems with the K-locus match:
 * `?` = the match was not in a single piece, possible due to a poor match or discontiguous assembly.
 * `-` = genes expected in the K-locus were not found.
 * `+` = extra genes were found in the K-locus.